-In 1946, Ralph Bunche went into UN service, and in the following year Secretary-General Trygve Lie sent him to the Middle East to help to devise a plan for dividing Palestine between Arabs and Jews.
-The Arabs rejected the UN resolution concerning a Jewish state, and went to war on Israel.
-When the chief UN negotiator Folke Bernadotte was murdered by Jewish extremists in the autumn of 1948, Ralph Bunche had to replace him.
-In the following year he succeeded in bringing about a cease-fire, after tough negotiations.
+in 1941, Dr. Bunche began working for the OSS, the Office of Strategic Services (OSS), a precursor to the Central Intelligence Agency (CIA), prior to the end of World War II Bunche joined the State Department in 1944 and worked on issues of colonalism in West African states. he played an essential role in the creation of the United Nations.
+In 1945, he served as an advisor to the us delegation at the 1945 San Francisco conference and assisted with the drafting of key chapters of the United Nations charter, including the Universal Declaration of Human Rights. in 1946, Ralph Bunche went into un service as the director of the trusteeship division, and in the following year secretary-general Trygve Lie sent him to the Middle East to help to devise a plan for dividing Palestine between Arabs and Jews.
+The Arabs rejected the un resolution concerning a jewish state, and went to war with Israel.
+When the chief un negotiator Folke Bernadotte was assassinated in the autumn of 1948, Ralph Bunche replaced him.
+In the following year he succeeded in bringing about an armistice agreement between Israel and four Arab states, after tough negotiations.